Adolf Friedrich VI Großherog von Mecklenburg-Strelitz1

 Consanguinity Index=2.76%

 Marie Herzogin von Mecklenburg-Strelitz was born on 8 May 1878.
-She was the daughter of Adolf Friedrich V Großherog von Mecklenburg-Strelitz and Elisabeth Marie Frederica Amelia Agnes Prinzessin von Anhalt-Dessau.
+She was the daughter of Adolf Friedrich V Großherog von Mecklenburg-Strelitz and Elisabeth Marie Frederica Amelia Agnes Prinzessin von Anhalt.
 She married, firstly, Maurice Georg Jamatel, Count Jamatel on 22 June 1899.
 She and Maurice Georg Jamatel, Count Jamatel were divorced on 31 December 1908.
 She married, secondly, Julius Ernst Rudolf Friedrich Victor Prinz zur Lippe-Biesterfeld, son of Ernst Prinz zur Lippe-Biesterfeld and Karoline Friederike Gräfin von Wartensleben, on 11 August 1914.
-She died on 14 October 1948 at age 70 at Oberkassel.
+She died on 14 October 1948 at age 70 at OberkasselG.

-Marie Herzogin von Mecklenburg-Strelitz gained the title of Herzogin von Mecklenburg-Strelitz.1 She was baptised with the name of Victoria Marie Augustine Louise Antoinette Caroline Leopoldine.
+She was given the name of Victoria Marie Augustine Louise Antoinette Caroline Leopoldine at birth.
 From 22 June 1899, her married name became Jametel.

 Children of Marie Herzogin von Mecklenburg-Strelitz and Maurice Georg Jamatel, Count Jamatel